Week

 in the refrigerator crisper drawer.

-produce you've kept too long.
-Discard vegetables that are moldy
+away produce you've kept too long.
+Discard vegetables

 Serving